memo/ofxMSATensorFlow/README.md

 1. **Build and train graphs** (i.e. 'networks', 'models') mostly in python (possibly Java, C++ or any other language/platform with tensorflow bindings)
 2. **Save the trained models** to binary files
-3. **Load the trained models in openframeworks**, feed them data, manipulate, get results, play, and connect them to the ofUniverse
+3. **Load the trained models in openframeworks**, feed data, manipulate, get results, play, and connect to the ofUniverse

 You could potentially do steps 1-2 in openframeworks as well, but the python API is more user-friendly for building graphs and training.